euripedesrocha/uLipeRtosPico/README.md

 # uLipeRtosPico
-Simple preemptive-cooperative, realtime, multitask kernel made just for fun. uLipeRtosPico is a subset of uLipeRTOS, but is small and powerful real time kernel, currently implemented for arm cortex M and intel x86 IAMCU architectures.
+Simple preemptive-cooperative, realtime, multitask kernel made just for fun. uLipeRtosPico is a subset of uLipeRTOS, but is small and powerful real time kernel, currently implemented for arm cortex M and AVR 8 bits processors.
 The kernel uses a fully preemptive-cooperative schedule policy, and supports up to 32 priority levels for maximum flexibility.

 # Low memory footprint: